peteroupc/CBOR/docs/PeterO.BigInteger.md

     public long longValue();

 <b>Deprecated.</b> To make the conversion intention clearer use the 'longValueChecked' and 'longValueUnchecked' methods instead.
-Replace 'longValue' with 'longValueChecked' in your code.

 Converts this object's value to a 64-bit signed integer.